 About George Rhoads

-George Rhoads, born 1926, is a painter, origami artist, and sculptor best know for his “audiokinetic” ball machine sculptures that are on display in public spaces around the world, as well as in private collections.
+George Rhoads, 1926-2021, was a painter, origami artist, and sculptor best know for his “audiokinetic” ball machine sculptures that are on display in public spaces around the world, as well as in private collections.

 George Rhoads was born on January 27th, 1926, as the oldest child of four.
 His need to know how things work have been a great motivator in his life and career.
 George began drawing birds and trains at the age of 2 and as he aged he was constantly building or inventing new things.
 An exhibit of clock escapements at the Museum of Science and Industry in Chicago first inspired him to take watches apart.
 (4) When George Rhoads was a little boy, he took clocks apart to see how they worked.
 By 10, he was making calendar clocks of his own out of wood, pennies, and soldered bits of metal sheeting.
 (3) He [also] made barometers and a Ferris wheel.
 (4) As a teen, he took apart watches and clocks and made some of his own.
 If he lived a century or two ago, the hobby could have become a career.”There’s no way you can be a creative clockmaker in modern times,” he said.
 “There’s no demand for handmade clocks.”
 (5)